XeroAPI/xero-php-oauth2-app/README.md

 ## docker-compose

 Run `docker-compose up` in the root directory of this repository to launch a local server.
-The server will be published to port `8080`:
+The server will be published to port `8080` by default:

     http://localhost:8080/

-The redirect URL will be `http://localhost:8080/callback.php`, which must be set in the configuration and within your Xeeo app.
+The redirect URL will be `http://localhost:8080/callback.php`, which must be set in the configuration of this demo application and within your Xero app.

 The local port can be changed through the `APP_HTTP_PORT` variable in the environment or set in `.env`.